Why do we need awareness?

 Once diagnosed, there is often little or no follow-up care, and often at the point of diagnosis, patients are not given information on their condition, how to self-manage aspects of their care, adaptions that can be made to improve quality of life, or where to find support for a lifelong, chronic condition.

-People have been turned away from Emergency Rooms or had treatment delayed due to misconceptions or lack of knowledge on the different subtypes of EDS, HSD, and their associated conditions.
+People have been turned away from Emergency Rooms or had treatment delayed due to misconceptions or lack of knowledge on the different types of EDS, HSD, and their associated conditions.
 This needs to change, and awareness is key.

 Ellie from England, Dominique from Scotland, Luca from Italy, Jessica from England, and Faith from the USA, share their stories with us and why awareness is so important to those living with EDS and HSD.

 What are the Ehlers-Danlos syndromes and hypermobility spectrum disorders?